 It is a

 long long long long walk from the train station to the Bamboo Grove.
 I did enjoy the view though.
 It’s like I’m walking in Nobita and Doraemon’s neighborhood.
 I saw some bicycle rentals on our way and I’m keeping that in mind for next time.
 (Or for you if you’re going soon)

 The Bamboo Grove is small from what I expected.
-The photogenic part is in the last part of the path but it also the area with most tourist.
+The photogenic part is in the last part of the path but it also the area with most tourists.
 I’ve already prepared myself beforehand (it took me a month) with the photobombers and I advised you to do the same. (to save your heart) Nevertheless, the grove is sublime and serene to hate.

 After admiring the bamboos, we took our lunch in the area but walked a little far away from the grove because the stores are pricey and crowded.
 We decided to ditch the other temples (golden and silver pavilion) and stay a little more in the area.
 I underestimated Arashiyama on my itinerary planning.
 I thought that the area is all just about the bamboos.
 And I’m telling you right now that it’s not.
-The district is old but attractive, serene despite the tourists and just simply very japanese.
+The district is old but attractive, serene despite the tourists and just simply very Japanese.

 It’s hard to leave Arashiyama especially if you’ve just been there for just 3 hours.
-There are still a lot of places there we haven’t seen but time is not really on our side on this trip.
+There are still a lot of places where we haven’t seen but time is not really on our side on this trip.
 So maybe next time my dear Arashiyama.
 Wait for me next time.
-(I’ll be back with the super bikes down the streets!!)
+(I’ll be back with the bikes down the streets!!)

 Summary of Expenses (in pesos)

 Shinkansen to Kyoto – P665 (*included in JR Pass)